jheddings/indigo-pmset/README.md

 You can run the command `pmset -g batt` to see the data used by this plugin.

+## Configuration

+Update intervals in the plugin config are used to define how frequently power information should be collected.

+The plugin will update device states depending on the current power status.
+If the plugin determines that external power is on and all batteries are above a critical monitoring threshold, the "standard update interval" will be used.
+If external power is down or any batteries are below the critical threshold, the plugin will use the "critical update interval" to refresh device states.

 ## Devices

+This plugin does not automatically create devices.
+Instead, create the devices for any of the batteries or power supplies you wish to monitor.
+These device types are explained below.

+In the future, I'll add a menu option to generate devices.

 ### Power Supply